 X-Mode centralizes control of the engine, All-Wheel Drive, brakes and other critical components to help ensure safe driving even on poor surfaces.

-Hill Descent Control helps maintain a constant speed when the vehicle is travelling down a steep hill.
+Hill Descent Control helps maintain a constant speed when the vehicle is travelling down hill.

 The X-Mode switch is located in front of the gear shifter.

 - Engine Control Unit (ECU) – in low load range, the throttle opens slowly to avoid sudden torque changes and improves drivability

 - Traction Control Unit (TCU) – AWD clutch pressure is increased by around 25 per cent, controlling differential rotation between front and rear wheels, improving traction

 - Vehicle Dynamics Control (VDC) – Enhances Limited Slip Differential (LSD) Control.
 To improve traction on slippery road surfaces, it counteracts differential rotation between left and right wheels by accelerating brake boosting speed and delaying reduction of brake pressure when wheel rotation returns to normal.

 - VDC also uses Hill Descent Control (HDC) to control brakes on steep hills, so vehicle speed can be maintained when neither accelerator or brake pedals are pressed.
 It improves safety by allowing the driver to focus on steering without operating the brakes.
 HDC is automatically activated if speed is increasing on a descent, resulting in constant speed.
 Control is based on speed data, not hill angle.
 Therefore a constant speed can be maintained when the vehicle begins a descent from the flat.
 HDC brake control allows the driver to focus on safe steering while leaving braking to the vehicle.